‘Modern Family’ Actress Targets Barron Trump On Social Media, Julie Bowen Offends Fans With Posts

 Julie Bowen didn’t respond to the torrent of criticism she received for targeting Barron Trump in her rants.
 While she may have intended it to only be a way to make her point in a comedic manner, she was called out for using humor at Barron’s expense.

 Barron was a popular figure during the inauguration.
 He enjoyed walking with his parents in the inaugural parade, where he was smiling broadly and waving enthusiastically to adoring crowds.
-It was the first time that the nation got to see the nation’s first son for more than a few minutes after presidential debates.
+It was the first time that the country got to see the nation’s first son for more than a few minutes after presidential debates.

 Barron Trump will move into the White House with his mother after he finishes school in June.